 - Canopy Park (including Topiary Walk, Petal Garden, Foggy Bowls, Discovery Slides):

 - Fri, Sat, Sun & PH: 10am – 11pm

 - Canopy Bridge, Hedge Maze, Mirror Maze, Manulife Sky Nets Walking & Bouncing:

 Sooo..
 Is it better to visit in the afternoon or evening?
 It depends on what your priorities are!

 Personally, I prefer to visit in the afternoon because I love taking photos with natural lighting.
-But, on weekends, the park can get REALLY crowded in the afternoon that you might need to queue to take photo with Ah Meng at Topiary Walk (he’s really attractive!) and to enter certain popular attractions.
+But, on weekends, the park can get REALLY crowded in the afternoon (especially between 1pm to 4pm).
+You might even have to queue to take photo with Ah Meng at Topiary Walk (he’s really attractive!) and to enter certain popular attractions.
 Also, you can expect to have plenty of photobombs!

 What to Wear

 If you’re going for the Manulife Sky Nets, either Bouncing or Walking, I highly recommend that you wear shoes and long pants.
 Shoes because the ropes of the nets are sparse and rough, so a flip flop may not be able to keep your feet safe.
 Shoes is also the compulsory footwear for Sky Nets.
 If you don’t wear one, they do provide free shoes for loan, but it definitely feels better to wear your own shoes, isn’t it?

 Why long pants?
 Well, it is highly likely that you fall on the Bouncing nets, so pants would protect your skin from scratching against the rough ropes.
 Wearing long pants is not compulsory, it’s just what I think the best way to protect yourself.